shaqash/fedora-update-notifier/README.md

 # Update notifier
-Sends update notifs for the ones uninstalled gnome-software or does not have them for some reason.
+### What it does
+Sends update notifications.
+### Use case
+* Uninstalled gnome-software and does not get them.
+* Can customize the notification.

 Currently working only with dnf package manager (Fedora/RHEL?).

 ## How to run & schedule